provocon/coremedia-pdf-filter/README.md

 ## Integration

-Add our this extension as a git submodule for the extensions directory to your project's workspace.
+Add this extension as a git submodule for the extensions directory to your project's workspace.

 ```